Roles and responsibilities

 Mrs Debbie Rowland

 Debbie was elected to the governing body in October 2015.
-She has three children, with her eldest child attending St Philip's.
+She has three children who attend St Philip's.
 Debbie has been in teaching for the last 13 years and brings a broad range of educational and leadership experience to the governing body.
 For the last four years she has focused on Special Needs and Inclusion and is the current Inclusion Leader at a local primary school.

 Mr Russell Lines